-PetroMaroc today filed its financial statements for the quarter ended March 31, 2016, together with its Management’s Discussion and Analysis in respect of the Company’s financial results for the quarter ended March 31, 2016.
-These documents are available on the PetroMaroc website at www.petromaroc.co or under the Company profile on SEDAR at www.sedar.com.
+PetroMaroc today filed its financial statements for the quarter ended March 31, 2018, together with its Management’s Discussion and Analysis in respect of the Company’s financial results for the quarter ended March 31, 2018.
+These documents are available on the PetroMaroc website at www.petromaroc.co or under the Company’s profile on SEDAR at www.sedar.com.

 - Sidi Moktar onshore:

-- During the quarter PetroMaroc executed the Sale and Purchase Agreement with Sound.
-The agreement would allow Sound to acquire the Company’s Sidi Moktar licences in consideration for issuance to the Company of 21,258,008 shares of Sound with an estimated market value of £3.65 million and the Company retaining a 10% net profit interest in any future cash flows from the Kechoula structure within the Sidi Moktar licences, and the Company retaining a 5% net profit interest in any future cash flows from structures within the Sidi Moktar licences other than the Kechoula structure.
+- The Company retains a 10% net profit interest in any future cash flows from the Kechoula structure within the Sidi Moktar licences, and the Company retains a 5% net profit interest in any future cash flows from structures within the Sidi Moktar licences other than the Kechoula structure.